Arjun-S19/AutoEmailBot/README.md

 - **Stop Command**: The stop command (`!stop`) allows the user to cancel the process at any time

-- **Email Sending ETA**: During the email sending, a message will provide constant updates on the estimated time remaining
+- **Dynamic ETA**: During the email sending, a message will provide constant updates on the estimated time remaining

+- **HTML Email Formatting**: Users can format email bodies with bold, italic, colored text, and line breaks and the bot automatically appends the selected sender's signature

+- **Email Preview**: The bot generates a visual preview of the email body as an image for final confirmation

+- **Invalid Email Handling**: Invalid emails are skipped, and a list of these emails is included in the summary report

 ### Libraries Used
 - **discord.py**: Used for building the Discord bot and interacting with Discord's API to create the commands and bot GUI